WebOrigami/docs/src/content/concepts/tutorial.md

 <span class="tutorialStep"></span> View the images in the `src/images` folder, which contains a few full-size images.
 Each person in `teamData.yaml` identifies one of these sample images as a profile photo.

-For each full-size image, you want to produce a corresponding thumbnail image that will appear on the index page.
+For each full-size image, you want to produce a corresponding thumbnail image that will appear on the main About Us page.
 Instead of using an image-editing app to create a real folder of thumbnail images, you can create a virtual folder of thumbnail images on demand.

 The file `src/thumbnail.js` contains a small JavaScript function which, given the data for an image, invokes an image-editing library to generate a new image at a smaller size.